MediumChaiLatte2Sugars/scheduler-api/README.md

 Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.

+For the testing database:

+Create a database with the command `CREATE DATABASE scheduler_test;`.

+Copy the `.env.example` file to `.env.test` and fill in the necessary PostgreSQL configuration.
+The `node-postgres` library uses these environment variables by default.

 ```
 PGHOST=localhost
 PGUSER=development